Conservative Random Walk: Transience/recurrence in higher dimensions

 The event $A$ is the same as having less than $m=n^{1-\eps}p_n$ ``updates'' in the time segment $[n-\frac12 n^{1-\eps'},n]$.
 The probability of each update at those time points is no less than $p_n/r$ by~\eqref{stascond}, independently of the others.
 Hence $\P(A)\le \P(W<m)$ where $W\sim \mathsf {Bin}(N,q)$ with $N=\lfloor n^{1-\eps'}/2\rfloor$ and $q=p_n/r\in(0,1/r]$.
 Since $(Nq)^i/i!$ is an increasing function in $i$ for $i<Nq$ and $m\le Nq$ as well as $m=o(N)$ as $n\to\infty$, we have

 Since $\ln n=o(m)$ by ~\eqref{stascond3}, we conclude that $\ln n\cdot n^{\eps-\eps'}=o(qN)$, proving \eqref{eq:very.small}.

-\underline{STEP THREE}: Recall that our goal is to find a sequence $(\gamma_n)_{n\ge 1}$ satisfying \eqref{eq:enough.to.find}.
-In order to obtain the distribution of $V_n=S_n-S_{\tau_{m}}$, we invert its characteristic function, and discuss the cases $d=2$ and $d\ge 3$ separately.
-Below $\bullet$ will denote the usual dot product in $\R^d$.
+\underline{STEP THREE}: Recall that our goal is to find a sequence $(\gamma_n)_{n\ge 1}$ that satisfies \eqref{eq:enough.to.find}.
+To obtain the distribution of $V_n=S_n-S_{\tau_{m}}$, we invert its characteristic function, and discuss the cases $d=2$ and $d\ge 3$ separately.
+In the sequel, $\bullet$ will denote the usual dot product in $\R^d$.

 \underline{First consider the case $d=2$}.
 Let $h(t_x,t_y):=\left| \E e^{it \bullet V_n}\right|$, $t=(t_x,t_y)$.
 Since $V_n$ has a lattice distribution, the inversion formula is particularly simple (see e.g. Chapter~15, Problem~26 in~\cite{FG1997}, or~\cite{Dynkin}): for any $z=(z_x,z_y)\in \Z^2$ we have